LogtalkDotOrg/logtalk3/INSTALL.md

 Windows).
 Both environment variables may be set for all users by a user with administration privileges.

-For POSIX systems, add the following lines to your `~/.profile` file:
+For POSIX systems using a bash shell, add the following lines to your `~/.profile` file:

 	LOGTALKHOME=/your/logtalk/installation/directory
 	LOGTALKUSER=$HOME/logtalk